aadityamishra16/Simple-Voting-System/README.md

 The voting result is tied.
 The voting program has ended.

-# 👨‍💻 Straightforward Logic
+## 👨‍💻 Straightforward Logic

 Developed as a beginner-friendly C programming project to demonstrate basic concepts like arrays, loops, conditionals, and user input.

-Developed as a beginner-friendly C programming project to demonstrate basic concepts like arrays, loops, conditionals, and user input.
+## 👨‍💻 Contact
+For more ideas and queries, you can connect with me on Linkedin - https://www.linkedin.com/in/aadityamishra16